nicokurtovic/VLMS_ALMA_2018.1.00310.S/README.md

 ## VLMS fits files
 Continuum fits files have the dust continuum emission in ALMA Band 7, the 12CO J:3-2 and 13CO J:3-2 emission.
 Be aware of the following details:
 - Check for channel width, pixel size, and beam size in the header.
-- Do not use this fits files for astrometry with other epocs.
+- Do not use these fits files for astrometry with other epochs.
 - Calibration scripts are described in the paper.
 - Radial profiles contain the information in au versus averaged intensity.